SahilAmbekar/cctech_sahil_ambekar/README.md

            further extension of sunlight problem.jpg

 Note: In 2nd question I was facing some errors while trying for 2 or more building's input, thats why i've cleaned the code to get executed for only one building.
-      And the reference image gives the idea of next steps in program.
+      And the reference image gives the Rough Idea of next steps in program.